IHE/ITI.Topologies/topologies.md

 For example, if the directory policy declares that Organization.partOf shall not be used to convey document sharing relationships, then the Endpoint Discovery Algorithm should be configured to not traverse those relationships.

 In the examples that follow, the OrganizationAffiliation Resource is used to convey document sharing connectivity information due to its increased versatility.
 In this paper, the following value set will be used:
-* DocShare-federate - As in mCSD, this code indicates that documents from the .participatingOrganization are available by communicating with the .organization
-* HIEConnectivity - This code is used to indicate that clients that have obtained a credential from the parent organization (.organization) can utilize the Endpoint associated with the OrganizationAffiliation to access the .participatingOrganization
 * PartnerConnectivity - this code is used to indicate that the .participatingOrganization should be able to reach the .organization directly via .Endpoint.
 This code does not make any claims about the connectivity available for any organizations other than the two directly linked to the OrganizationAffiliation Resource.
 Note that many document sharing networks might choose to distribute the information needed to establish these connections out of band rather than via the directory.
+* HIEInitiator - This code is used to indicate that the Organization linked in .participatingOrganization is a member of the network headed by the Organization in .organization, and it has permission and intent to request data from other members of the network.
+In this case, OrganizationAffiliation.endpoint represents the endpoint used by the .participatingOrganization to make requests of the Initiating Gateway under the authority of .organization.
+* HIEResponder - This code is used to indicate that the Organization linked in .participatingOrganization is a member of the network headed by the Organization in .organization, and it has an Endpoint that accepts requests from other members of the network that have an HIEInitiator relationship with the network governing Organization.
+In this case, OrganizationAffiliation.endpoint contains endpoints used by other network members to send requests to .participatingOrganization.
+This Endpoint may also be used by Initiating and Responding gateways operated by the .organization.
+* DocShare-federate-int - This code indicates that documents from the .participatingOrganization are available to organizations within the network by communicating with the network Initiating Gateway operated by .organization.
+In this context, "within the network" means organizations that have an HIEInitiator relationship with the .organization.
+This code is similar to the DocShare-federate code in mCSD, but is limited in scope to Organizations internal to the network.
+* DocShare-federate-ext - This code indicates that documents from the .participatingOrganization are available to organizations outside of the network by communicating with the network Responding Gateway operated by .organization.
+In this context, "outside the network" means organizations that do not have a child relationship with the .organization, but do have upper level network or peer connectivity with that Organization.
+This code is similar to the DocShare-federate code in mCSD, but is limited in scope to Organizations external to the network.
 * Other codes are used to indicate relationships irrelevant to document sharing access.

 ### Example Community Directory Layouts